denisbakhtin/dirk/README.md

 ## Usage

-Normally `dirk` operates on a `lib/views` folder, this can be configured, but not tested yet.
+Normally `dirk` operates on a `lib/views` folder, this can be configured, but not tested.
 There are some conventions:
 - all views must have a `.dirk.html` extention
 - the main layout file should be named `layout.dirk.html` and contain a `@renderBody()` placeholder, where the rendered view will be inserted